Electrified Bivouacking

 A second suggestion to Winnebago was to enhance Revel’s onboard power.
 While Winnebago has modestly improved the Revel’s battery capacity since going electric a couple of years ago, Jayco now offers far more off-grid power.
 Jayco’s 48-volt power solution is specified as follows:

 Supplying this much onboard power inside the coach marks a change in in-coach battery capability.
-This approach preserves the Terrain’s ground clearance, which is essential to take on rougher trails.
+This approach preserves the Terrain’s ground clearance, which is essential for tackling rougher trails.
 Batteries inside the vehicle’s rear gear garage provide more protection from cold temperatures that can harm battery systems.
-The added power can run the Terrain’s rear air conditioner for extended periods, which has only been possible with larger systems like the Volta system until now.
-The 3,500-watt inverter is significantly more helpful than the 2000-watt inverter found in the Revel, allowing more powered essentials to run simultaneously.
+The added power can run the Terrain’s rear air conditioner for extended periods, which has only been possible with larger systems, such as the Volta system, until now.
+The 3,500-watt inverter is significantly more powerful than the 2,000-watt inverter found in the Revel, allowing more essential appliances to run simultaneously.
 Planning the day can now focus on which trailhead to hit first rather than which appliance to use first.

-Jayco has been sweating details on the new Terrain.
+Jayco has been sweating the details on the new Terrain.
 The vehicle has an exterior port to accommodate additional solar panels.
-The Revel has this feature, too, but the connection port is paradoxically located inside the coach.
+The Revel also features this, but the connection port is paradoxically located inside the coach.
 Jayco provides an exterior 110-volt power outlet, which Winnebago removed.
-The Terrain has a sound system with interior and external speakers.
+The Terrain features a sound system with both interior and exterior speakers.
 Revel owners have cited Revel’s sound system as a weak point.
-The Terrain’s roof-mounted led bar will likely prove helpful on trails at night.
+The Terrain’s roof-mounted LED bar will likely prove helpful on trails at night.

-Prices remain high with the 2023 Winnebago Revel listing for $210,292 and the 2023 Jayco Terrain listing for $212,250, respectively, although actual pricing seems less than listing prices.
+Prices remain high, with the 2023 Winnebago Revel listed at $210,292 and the 2023 Jayco Terrain listed at $212,250, respectively.
+However, actual pricing appears to be less than the listed prices.
 Seeing how the #Vanlife trend evolves as we exit the pandemic will be interesting.
-Regardless, the Terrain is another excellent option for getting out there to find your next bivouac spot.
+Regardless, the Terrain is another excellent option for exploring and finding your next bivouac spot.

 MORE ELECTRIFIED BIVOUACKING